antoniopradodev/TemplateBotMultiLangClass/README.md

 # TemplateBotMultiLangClass
- 🤖 | A multi-language bot made in class
+ 🤖 | A multilingual bot made in class and using the Discord.js module.